 - the children’s services department sent sensitive personal data to an incorrect internal group address.

-North Somerset Council was served with a civil monetary penalty of £60,000 after five emails, two of which contained details of a child’s serious case review, were sent to the wrong NHS employee.
+North Somerset Council was served with a civil monetary penalty of £60,000 (under the DPA98) after five emails, two of which contained details of a child’s serious case review, were sent to the wrong NHS employee.

 A council employee selected the wrong email address during the creation of a personal distribution list.
 The data itself was not encrypted, and thus was able to be viewed by the unintended recipient.